jimbeaudoin/docker-nginx/README.md

 ## nginx-1.6.1 build from source

-It's always a good idea to build nginx from source on your machine.
-You can use this Dockerfile to rebuild nginx easily on all of your machines.
+It's always a good idea to build nginx from source on your machines.
+You can use these files to build nginx easily on all of your machines.

 If you want to build from source with a Shell Script, you can use one of these files:
 * install.sh (Install with sudo)
 * no-sudo-install.sh (Install without sudo)

+If you want to build a Docker image, use this file:
+* Dockerfile

 ## Usage example